Phi Theta Kappa

 Why should I join?

-PTK is an amazing opportunity to grow in leadership, scholarship, fellowship and service.
-Your membership in Phi Theta Kappa makes you look like a more attractive candidate for a four-year college or university application.
-There is over $37 million in transfer scholarship money available ONLY to Phi Theta Kappa members.
-As a PTK member, you are eligible for one of two $500 scholarships each year given exclusively to CCD students.
-You will be acknowledged at graduation as a scholar and PTK member by wearing the PTK regalia (you can borrow it at no cost from the chapter).
+PTK is an amazing opportunity to grow in leadership, scholarship, fellowship, and service.
+Your membership in Phi Theta Kappa makes you a more attractive candidate for four-year colleges or universities.
+There are more than $37 million in transfer scholarship dollars available ONLY to Phi Theta Kappa members.
+As a PTK member, you are eligible for one of four $500 scholarships each year given exclusively to CCD students.
+You will be acknowledged at graduation as a scholar and PTK member by wearing the PTK regalia.

 I am transferring or graduating at the end of this semester, how can membership in Phi Theta Kappa help me?